jeanc18rlos/dental-vip-cms/src/pages/en/specialties/prosthodontics/index.md

         be exposed and on the whether it will work as an individual crown or as a fixed bridge pillar.</p>\n"
     - question: Can conventional prostheses be replaced by dental implants?
-      answer: "<p>Of course yes, and it is in fact the most advisable to protect the natural teeth that remain in the mouth, but of course; as long as the patient's general health allows it, let us have enough maxillary bone for the pretended implantation and the person is willing to make a new effort and a new investment in time and money.</p>\n"
+      answer: "<p>Of course yes!, and it is in fact the most advisable to protect the natural teeth that remain in the mouth, but of course; as long as the patient's general health allows it, let us have enough maxillary bone for the pretended implantation and the person is willing to make a new effort and a new investment in time and money.</p>\n"
 clinicCases:
   title: Prosthodontics - Clinical Cases
   items: